Mdsomratakbor/Github-Tutorial/Git Checkout.md

 `Having a dedicated branch for each new feature is a dramatic shift from a traditional SVN workflow.
 It makes it ridiculously easy to try new experiments without the fear of destroying existing functionality, and it makes it possible to work on many unrelated features at the same time.
 In addition, branches also facilitate several collaborative workflows.`

 `The git checkout command may occasionally be confused with git clone.
 The difference between the two commands is that clone works to fetch code from a remote repository, alternatively checkout works to switch between versions of code already on the local system.`

+### Usage: Existing branches

+`Assuming the repo you're working in contains pre-existing branches, you can switch between these branches using git checkout.
+To find out what branches are available and what the current branch name is, execute git branch.`

+**$> git branch
+master
+another_branch
+feature_inprogress_branch
+$> git checkout feature_inprogress_branch**